Join the National Million Pollinator Garden Challenge

 Why are butterflies important?
 Butterflies are pollinators that are important to our ecosystem and to agriculture – did you know that the production of 1 out of every 3 bites of food we eat depends on pollinators?

 Butterfly and other pollinator populations are in decline and YOU can make a difference!
-For example, the monarch butterfly, whose populations have declined 90% over the last decade, need milkweed which is a plant with pretty red or yellow flowers.
-Butterflies need nectar from flowering plants, and they need host plants for the larvae (eggs), chrysalis (cocoon) and hungry caterpillars.
+For example, the monarch butterfly, whose populations have declined 90% over the last decade, need Milkweed or Butterfly Weed which are plants with pretty red, yellow or white flowers.
+Butterflies need nectar from flowering plants, and they need host plants for the hungry caterpillars.
 Each type of butterfly likes certain plants.
 To help you get started, here are three plants that support seven butterflies!

 |Plant these 3 flowers...